PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 17 Plans.md

 		- The bandits may bring the people in the crates back to their forward outpost between the tracks and their main camp (use FOB battlemap).
 - [ ] Encounter: **Highway Robbery**
 - Load *Lightning Rail Robbery* encounter
+- Loot:
+	- Large silver key, unlocks door to monster bandit camp
+	- Note: "Focus on weapons and food - these people aren't so good at farming with those red mists making them angry.
+DONT CARRY THIS NOTE ON YOU!
+The last thing we need is someone finding out we took over this fucked up town.
+Or worse, attracting whatever did this shite."

 - [ ] Moment 2: *Name*
 - X